-As ambient temperature drops, battery capacity will drop and electrolyte may sometimes freeze if battery charge is low.
-Maintain battery at a charge level of over 75% and insulate it against cold temperature so that machine can be readily started the next morning.
+As the ambient temperature drops, the battery capacity will drop and the electrolyte may sometimes freeze if the battery charge is low.
+Maintain battery at a charge level of over 75% and insulate it against cold temperature so that the truck can be readily started the next morning.